esrlabs/chipmunk-docs/developer/src/architecture/protocols/overview.md

 | UBJSON           |      | X    |   |     | X          | X      |       | X  |
 | FlexBuffers      | X    | X    | X | X   |            | X      |       | X  |

-> **Note**.
-JavaScript isn't supported by FlexBuffer by mainterner.
-Same situation with JavaScript and Cap'n Proto (there are some npm modules, but no any guarantue about stability)
+> **Note**: JavaScript is not supported by FlexBuffer maintainers.
+The same situation applies to JavaScript and Cap'n Proto (there are some npm modules, but no guarantee about stability).

 ## Technical overview